OmegaGodzilla66/PYSON/README.md

 More supported types may be added.

 ## Changelog ##
+- v0.1.0-alpha: package & release deployed to pypi, merged code to main, and resolved all merge conflicts! truly a cause for celebration 🎉
+- v0.0.9: coolSchnoodle and nmd102 made code fixes and README fixes
 - v0.0.8: Added updateData function
 - v0.0.7: Fixed errors, refactored bad code
 - v0.0.6: Added floats